-- An internal Banque de France entity: in this case, the request for a certificate comes from internal agent or contractor of Banque de France attached to the entity concerned. - An internal Banque de France machine: in this case, the certificate request comes from internal agent or contractor of Banque de France declared as responsible for operating the application in connection with the machine concerned.
+- An internal Banque de France entity: in this case, the request for a certificate comes from internal agent or contractor of Banque de France attached to the entity concerned. - An external Banque de France entity: in this case, the request for a certificate can only be sent to the RA by a Certification Agent with the prior consent of the future Certification Manager - An internal Banque de France machine: in this case, the certificate request comes from internal agent or contractor of Banque de France declared as responsible for operating the application in connection with the machine concerned.